-Together, such derivatives help the enterprises manage risks associated with mortgage assets by partly transferring such risks to their counterparties.40
+Together, such derivatives help the enterprises manage risks associated with mortgage assets by partly transferring such risks to their counterparties.

-Treasury Draw Requests and Dividend Payments Due Under the Senior Preferred Stock Purchase Agreements the enterprises from

-In August 2012, FHFA and Treasury agreed to a third amendment to the PSPAs that, among other things, replaced the fixed dividend rate the enterprises pay beginning in the first quarter of 2013.41 This ended the circular practice of the enterprises drawing drawing money from dividends to Treasury funds from Treasury in order to pay dividends back to Treasury.42 Now, the enterprises' net worth (above a specified amount) will effectively be distributed to Treasury; for the first quarter of 2013, approximately \$10.1 billion will be distributed.43
+Treasury Draw Requests and Dividend Payments Due Under the Senior Preferred Stock Purchase Agreements funds from Treasury in order to pay dividends back to Treasury.
+Now, the enterprises' net worth (above a specified amount) will effectively be distributed to Treasury; for the first quarter of 2013, approximately \$10.1 billion will be distributed.